horvathd/cern_fluka_wsl/README.md

 > `sudo ./setup_wsl_ubuntu-18.04.sh`

 The script will install the necessary packages, and Flair.
-After the installation finished, restart *Ubuntu*.

 ### 2.2.
 Download and install FLUKA